SIMPLEX_COORDINATES is a C++ library which computes the Cartesian coordinates of the vertices of a regular simplex in M dimensions.

-SIMPLEX_COORDINATES is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version.
+SIMPLEX_COORDINATES is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version and a Python version.

 ASA299, a C++ library which computes the lattice points in an M-dimensional simplex; this is Applied Statistics Algorithm 299;

 GEOMETRY, a C++ library which performs geometric calculations in 2, 3 and M-dimensional space.

 RANDOM_DATA, a C++ library which generates sample points for various probability distributions, spatial dimensions, and geometries, including the M-dimensional simplex.